 "No!
 Nothing illegal or destructive.
 I'd like to live here a while before it has scorch marks in the ceiling!"
 Gazzy pouted for a second, but he wasn't going to let it get him too down.
 There were still plenty of ways to cause mayhem.

-"Alright, alright.
+"All right, all right.
 Iggy, truth or dare?"
-Iggy wasn't a fan of being picked first for this little game, if his grumble was anything to go by.
+Iggy wasn't a fan of getting picked first for this, if his grumble was anything to go by.
 He was just lucky he couldn't see the mischief glittering in Gazzy's eyes, a sight the others were unfortunately privy to.
 Iggy decided on dare.
-There really wasn't much to lose, was there?
+There wasn't that much to lose, was there?
 Gazzy was just thirteen, after all.

 Max was pretty sure she had a mild heart-attack.

 "Okay, okay…I got it!
 Go snoop through Nudge's stuff.
-Come back with something embarrassing!"
+Come back with something incriminating!"
 Gazzy stuck his tongue out at Nudge, who had started to choke on her soda.
 Past her wheezing, she tried shouting a protest, but Iggy was already taking the stairs two at a time.
 Blind or not, he was sure to find something worthwhile.
-A diary Gazzy probably planned to look through, some girly thing that Nudge might be too old for, anything a sixteen year old liked to keep in their room.
+A diary Gazzy could look through, some girlish thing that Nudge might be too old for, any dumb thing a sixteen-year-old liked to keep in their room.

-"Uh, not really, but there's still stuff I'd rather keep–private!"
+"Uh, no, of course not!
+But there's still stuff I'd rather keep–private!"
 Nudge's voice rose into a shriek on the final word, her brown eyes growing as wide as saucers when Iggy came back into the room.
 He flung a thin, black pair of panties at Nudge that landed in her lap.

 "Looks like someone's been to the lingerie store.
 Not that I can see them, but they certainly don't feel like much."
 Iggy leaned against the entryway, lips stretched into a smug smirk.
-Fang politely turned away to sip at his soda while Gazzy flopped onto his back and slapped his hands over his eyes with a dismayed cry of horror.
+Fang politely turned away to sip at his soda while Gazzy flopped onto his back and slapped his hands over his eyes with a dismayed cry.

 "Nudge, where did…?"
 Max trailed off, letting the question ask itself.

 Nudge shrugged uncomfortably.
 "Well, there was a sale, and I saw a few cute ones, so I just thought that…you know?
 They were really pretty and they're so soft Max!
-You should really buy some sometime!"
+You should buy some sometime!"
 Nudge winced at the scornful glare Max aimed at her.
 "What?
-They're really comfortable!"
+They're super comfortable!"

-"Alright, enough of this.
+"All right, enough of this.
 Let's just continue with the game, if we're done exposing enough of Nudge's secrets."
 Max waved her hands in dismissal.
 Nudge seemed thankful for the ordeal to be over, for now.
 Iggy came and dropped down beside Max once again, looking ahead towards Nudge.
-Privately, Max was fervently hoping that he wasn't going to say her name.
-"Please, just accidentally be looking in her direction."
-Max thought to herself.
+Privately, Max was praying that he wasn't going to say her name.
+"Please, just accidentally be looking in her direction," Max thought to herself.

 Iggy cocked his head with a faint smile.
-"Alright, I dare you to, hm…" He paused and sat for a few seconds, a calculative expression crinkling his brow.
+"All right, I dare you to, hm…" Iggy paused and sat for a few seconds, a calculative expression crinkling his brow.
 The entire time, Max sat with baited breath.
-Finally, as if he was aware he was causing Max physical pain, Iggy sneered.
+Finally, as if he were aware he was causing Max physical pain, Iggy sneered.
 "I've got it.
 I dare you to go get one of Max's bras, and hang it on the pole outside.

 No one moved at first.
 Max was too stunned to have even registered what Iggy had said, and the younger ones were too afraid to say anything at all.
-Fang was the one who recovered first though, and when he recovered, he recovered fast.
-He was off the ground and up the stairs before Max had barely blinked.
+Fang was the one who recovered first, and when he recovered, he recovered fast.
+He was off the ground and up the stairs before Max had time to blink.

 "You little jerk!"
 She shouted after him, scrambling to her feet and starting for the stairs.
 She paused at the railing first, catching the sound of a window clicking upstairs.
 The sneak, he was jumping out of her window!
 Fang might have been faster on the ground, but who was faster in the sky?
 Max's teeth bared in a snarl and she turned on her heel, darting past the rest of her hysterical flock and flinging the front door open.
-A blast of cool spring air hit her in the face, causing fair locks to blow about her shoulders.
+A blast of cool spring air hit her in the face, blowing her fair hair about her shoulders.

 She looked up and squinted, hoping to spot Fang's shape in the sky.
 His wings were too dark to make out.
 In fact, had he not whipped right past Max, she might not have ever spotted him at all.
 She gasped as the leaves whirled around her, stirred up by the power of Fang's wings.
 "You're so slow.
 When are you going to get off the ground?"
 Max jerked her head up to stare at Fang, the bane of her existence, who paused for just a moment right above her head.
 In his hands was one of her bras.

-"You dick," Max seethed, safely out of range from the kids to be able to cuss.
+"You dick," Max seethed, safely out of range of the kids and free to cuss all she wanted.
 Fang merely grinned; with that, he was shooting away from the infuriated woman.
 Her own wings expanded and with a little speed (perhaps a bit of rage, too) she powered herself off the ground and into the air.
-Strong wings beat furiously against the wind and carried her upwards.
+Strong wings beat rapid-fire against the wind and carried her upwards.
 Fang had only gotten a little bit ahead of her, just past the arch of trees.
 From somewhere on the ground, Max could hear Angel and Nudge cheering her name while Iggy and Gasman were screaming for Fang.
 Fine!
-See who bails them out of trouble next time!
+See who bailed them out of trouble next time!

 Max scowled as she saw Fang dip past the trees.
-She poured on the speed, wings beating against the wind wildly as she soared up over the twined branches.
+She poured on the speed, wings beating wildly as she soared up over the twined branches.
 There he was, black bra in hand and nowhere to hide.
 Target locked.
-Max zeroed in on her prey like a hawk to a rabbit and, without a slight pause, barreled into Fang's chest.
-They had both taken much harder hits, and at much faster speeds at that.
-The two did topple to the forest ground however, just a few feet above where Fang had come to hover.
+Max zeroed in on her prey like a hawk to a rabbit and, without a pause, barreled into Fang's chest.
+They had both taken much harder hits and at much faster speeds, but it still was winding.
+The two toppled to the forest ground, just a few feet above where Fang had come to hover.
 The air flew out of Max's lungs in a burst, leaving her to gasp as she tangled up with her little thief.
 She felt one of Fang's arms hook around her waist, cushioning her as they landed.

 "You're such a pervert," Max hissed above Fang.

 The woman leaned over and, with her lips to Fang's ear, she smirked.
-"So, you get off on being held down?
+"So, you get off on someone holding you down?
 I'll remember that next time we're sparring."
-Max hopped off of Fang before he could retaliate with something far more clever than she could beat.
+Max hopped off Fang before he could retaliate with something far cleverer than she could beat.
 With one win in hand, Max knew how to take off.
 She didn't hear him following behind her, but she was sure he was there somewhere.
 "Don't be too bitter now, Fang."
 Max spoke over her shoulder, cocky grin in place and all.

-Once they had returned to the lit yard, Max could hear the other four arguing amongst themselves over who was going to win the miniature brawl; Max or Fang.
-Nudge was the first to notice the two, as she was floating slightly off the ground while snapping something at Iggy.
+Once they had returned to the lit yard, Max could hear the other four arguing over who was going to win the brawl; Max or Fang.
+Nudge was the first to notice the two, as she was floating a few inches off the ground while snapping something at Iggy.
 She had gotten into a habit of that lately, Max had noticed.
-When she argued with Iggy she would hover up in order to be bigger than he was, even though he couldn't even see her.
-A part of Max couldn't blame Nudge for this, since even she was still a bit peeved at the healthy, well over six-feet tall heights the two men had grown to.
+When Nudge argued with Iggy, she would hover over him to be bigger than he was, even though he couldn't even see her.
+Max couldn't blame Nudge for this, since she was also a bit peeved at the healthy, well over six-feet tall heights the two men had grown to.
 Once Nudge's eyes met Max's, a broad grin overtook her previous scowl.